The Day Adam Got Mad: Reception

-Hilde Umans thinks that the book is a great, heartwarming picture book with an inventive story and attractive, full-page drawings.
+Hilde Umans said that the book is a great, heartwarming picture book with an inventive story and attractive, full-page drawings.
 Astrid Lindgren describes beautifully how Kalle is able to calm down the bull.
 The way she wrote about the bull and his bad mood is also admirable.

-Annette Y. Goldsmith, Theo Heras and Susan Corapi praise the masterful illustrations by Marit Törnqvist.
-Kirkus Reviews also finds that Marit Törnwvist's illustrations would wonderfully complement the charming story.
-So they would show an old-fashioned farm, the farming family and neighbors.
+Annette Y. Goldsmith, Theo Heras and Susan Corapi praised the masterful illustrations by Marit Törnqvist.
+Kirkus Reviews also found that Marit Törnwvist's illustrations would wonderfully complement the charming story, so they would show an old-fashioned farm, the farming family and neighbors.
 The book is recommended for children from four to seven years.

-Tanya Boudreau believes that the story reminds the reader to pay attention to the feelings of others.
-Warmth and friendliness are often the best way to solve problems.
+Tanya Boudreau said that the story reminds the reader to pay attention to the feelings of others, also noting that warmth and friendliness are often the best way to solve problems.
 Astrid Lindgren's story would never look outdated or sound like it.
-Valerie Coghlan also believes that the book is excellent and timeless.
+Valerie Coghlan opined that the book is excellent and timeless.